mbeddr/mps-platform-docs/src/doc/docs/mbeddr/misc_topics.md

 ## Variants

-### Limitations to product line engineering when generating variant-aware code
+### Limitations to Product Line Engineering When Generating Variant-Aware Code

 The current PLE approach only generates a single variant.
 The generated artifacts aren't variant aware.
 We want to enable the that generated code can contain *#if* statements to generate all variants at once.
 When we want to do this we have to limit variability to elements where we can represent this in the generated C code.
 The main problem is that presence conditions can't be applied to all nodes in the model.

-### What doesn't work?
+### What Doesn’t Work?

 Besides elements with a cardinality of 1, some other items can't be removed from the AST with presence conditions: